 Clayton is always the bartender on the weekends and when we have guests over to our house.
-He can make some really good cocktails and his Margarita is my personal favorite.
-I’ve been asking him for ages to sit down and write out an exact recipe so that I can share with you but that’s not easy for him.
+He can make some really good cocktails and his margarita is my personal favorite.
+I’ve been asking him for ages to sit down and write out an exact recipe so that I can share it with you but that’s not easy for him.
 He usually just throws stuff in a mixer and tastes it until it tastes right.
-But, after bugging him for long enough and with Cinco De Mayo around the corner, he finally agreed to sharing his recipe!
+But, after bugging him for long enough and with Cinco De Mayo around the corner, he finally agreed to share his recipe!

-- 1 oz. cointreau
+- 1/4 cup cointreau

-- 2 oz. fresh lime juice
+- 1/2 cup fresh lime juice